Frequently Asked Questions

 We have a mobile phone 022 451 7886.
 You may call and leave a message or send a text message.

 How much does it cost?

-Membership is $80 for a calender year.
-We operate a rolling membership system which means that your membership expires 1 calender year from the date of joining the toy library.
+Membership is $80 for a calendar year.
+We operate a rolling membership system which means that your membership expires 1 calendar year from the date of joining the toy library.
 The majority of the toys are free, with a $2 charge for larger, expensive toys (red spots) and DVD’s (blue spots).